-Even in cases where it is easy to establish who the heirs are, it takes 6 to 12 weeks before a certificate of inheritance is issued.
+Even in cases where it is easy to establish who the heirs are, it takes about 6 to 12 weeks before a certificate of inheritance is issued.

 Depending on the canton, certificates of inheritance are issued by the office responsible for inheritance matters in the relevant commune (DE: Erbschaftsamt, Teilungsamt/-behörde; FR: service des successions), by a notary, or by the district prefecture (Regierungsstatthalteramt).